WLun001/ngx-translate-wrapper/README.md

  [type]="'currency'" ></i18n-ngx-wrapper>
  ```
  ### For normal text, where `data` can be resource key from json, variable or just `string`
+ New line character and HTML tag also will be interpreted.

+ One concern for HTML tags interpretation is it might potentially caused cross-site scripting.
+The approach I used to enable new line characters and HTML tags interpretation is by binding variable into innerHTML, Angular recognises the value as unsafe and automatically sanitises it, which removes any <script> tag, but remains the content of it and will render other HTML tags.
+Read more on [Angular security](https://angular.io/guide/security)

  ```html
  <i18n-ngx-wrapper [key]="'ACCOUNT_SUMMARY_TITLE'"></i18n-ngx-wrapper>
  <i18n-ngx-wrapper [key]="'hello'"></i18n-ngx-wrapper>